Deborah R. Gilg

 Deborah R. Gilg (December 15, 1951 – November 16, 2022) was an American attorney who served as the United States Attorney for the District of Nebraska from 2009 to 2017.
+Appointed on October 1, 2009, she was the first female US Attorney for Nebraska.

+Prior to her appointment, Gilg served as an elected county attorney in Western Nebraska for 16 years.
+In recognition of her expertise as a prosecutor, she was appointed as a deputy county attorney or Special Prosecutor in over 21 counties in Nebraska, in addition to maintaining a private law practice.

 Early life and education

 Gilg was born on December 15, 1951, in Omaha, Nebraska.
-She received her Bachelor of Arts and Juris Doctor from the University of Nebraska.
+She received her Bachelor of Arts and Juris Doctor from the University of Nebraska–Lincoln.

 Death

-Gilg died on November 16, 2022 at the age of 70 after a short battle with colon cancer.
+Gilg died on November 16, 2022, at the age of 70 after a short battle with colon cancer.